aviat4ion/Query/README.md

 ## Requirements
 * PDO extensions for the databases you wish to use (unless it's Firebird, in which case, the interbase extension is required)
-* Supported version of PHP (Older versions may work, but are not supported)
+* PHP 7.1 or later

 ## Databases Supported

 * MySQL